 Advocatus

 While the term was eventually used to refer to many types of governorship and advocacy, one of the earliest and most important types of was the church advocate ().
-These were originally lay lords, who not only helped defend religious institutions in the secular world, but were also responsible for exercising lordly responsibilities within the church's lands, such as the handling of legal cases which might require the use of a death penalty.
-The positions of these office-holders eventually came to be seen as inheritable titles themselves, with their own feudal privileges connected to them.
+These were originally lay lords, who not only helped defend religious institutions from violence, but were also responsible for exercising the comital or lordly responsibilities within the church's lands, such as the management of courts which could inflict a death penalty.
+In return they received an income from the lands, and the positions of these office-holders often came to be seen as inheritable titles themselves, with their own feudal privileges connected to them.
+Provided by Wikipedia

 1